LucaKuechler/Tmux-Workshop/README.md

 > Killercoda is a online plattform that offers interactive linux environments in the browser.
 You can use them for free but your changes are only stored for one hour or till you reload the page.
 1. Visit [Killercoda](https://killercoda.com/playgrounds/scenario/ubuntu)
-2. Sign in using Google, Githu, Gitlab or Email
+2. Sign in using Google, Github, Gitlab or Email
 3. Click **START**
 &nbsp;